-C.1.19Indicate the procedures for appointing, re-electing, evaluating and removing directors.
+C.1.19 Indicate the procedures for appointing, re-electing, evaluating and removing directors.
 List the competent bodies, procedures and criteria used for each of these procedures.

-In the procedures for selecting, appointing, re-electing, evaluating and removing directors established in the Bylaws, the Regulations of the Board of Directors and the Rules of the
+In the procedures for selecting, appointing, re-electing, evaluating and removing directors established in the Articles of Association, the Regulations of the Board of Directors and the Rules of the